Asheville’s Love Affair With Tudor Revival Homes

 Where does this architectural style come from, and what are its trademarks?
 Since the early 20th century, Tudor Revival has been a popular style of residential architecture in the US.
 Marked by dark timber and textured facades, natural materials and palettes, tall windows, pitched roofs, and cozy interiors, this sturdy style remains a common choice for both mansions and cottages along the east coast and throughout the midwest.

 Tudor homes are beloved for their “fairytale” Old World charm, often created by arch doorways, stone facades, and quirky asymmetry.
 Pre-World War II Tudors occasionally come on the market, but these distinctive homes are rarely built on spec.
-If you love the characteristic, half-timber look of the Tudor, your best bet is to custom-build.
+If you love the characteristic, half-timber look of the Tudor, your best home construction Asheville SC.

 Custom-building allows you to choose your favorite Tudor elements—such as the wide-open great hall, the deep-set hearth and large fireplace, or the diamond-patterned leaded windows—and forgo the elements you may not be as fond of.
 Custom-building also allows you to take advantage of the most modern building science, incorporating built-in luxury appliances and energy-efficient design and material choices.